How are you doing? I hope you are at your best in this tough time.

 - Nucleic acid vaccines(DNA or RNA), these are vaccines using genetic material of the pathogenic organism that stimulates the immune response.

-So, the answer to the original question.
+So, the answer to our question.

 We will understand it by taking an example.